I consider myself quite lucky to have grown up with a Grandma who knew how to bake the best pie.

-This pecan pie recipe is my husband’s favorite!
+This pecan pie recipe is my husband’s FAVORITE!

-Easy No Bake Pies
+Easy No-Bake Pies

-Who doesn’t love the idea of a no bake dessert?
-These no bake pies are a decadent way to end any meal.
-I love the citrus notes as wonderful way to cleanse the palate after a heavy feast.
+Who doesn’t love the idea of a no-bake dessert?
+These pies are a decadent way to end any meal and you don’t have to pop them in the oven!

-And if you’re a fan of key lime, then this easy, no bake version, will be a satisfying treat anytime the craving strikes!
+And if you’re a key-lime fan, then this easy, no-bake version is sure to be a satisfying treat anytime the craving strikes!

-And for the fruit pie lover, this raspberry pie is a delicious treat in the winter months.
+And for the fruit pie lover, this lattice-top raspberry pie is a delicious treat in the winter months.

 Pie Baking Essentials

 I enjoy sharing my love of baking with others.
 Be it a cookbook, a new pie dish or a cute set of measuring cups, it’s always fun to pass along something you love to someone you love!

 If you take a look at the collage below, you’ll find some of my favorite baking essentials I’ve discovered.
 I’m always on the lookout for things to share with you and I hope you find these picks helpful!

 Just click on the pictures to see and learn more about the items.